trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/sl-network.md

 ### API Key Levels

 This API does not require the use of an API key.
+You should however not make excessive requests (more than 12 requests per minute), to ensure the availability and performance of the API for everyone.

 ## Format